 Helicopters can also fly much slower than an airplane.
 Airplanes generally can only operate as slow as 60 miles per hour (100 km/h) whereas helicopters can fly at speeds all the way down to zero.
 When application areas are irregularly shaped or prevent complex application the pilot can adjust the product’s application rate, altitude, and airspeed to ensure maximum product coverage much easier with a helicopter than with an airplane.

-Airplanes may be unable to apply product in such conditions.
+Airplanes may be unable to apply products in such conditions.

 Try These Articles: